Financing and Advisory

 One of the ways we are serving the needs of our clients while playing a critical role in the transition to a lower carbon energy future is through our commitment to supporting clean energy.

-Since the inception of the Environmental Policy Framework in November 2005, we have financed more than $26 billion towards clean technology companies globally.
+Since the inception of the Environmental Policy Framework in November 2005, we have financed nearly $37 billion towards clean technology companies globally.

-Last year, we extended our long standing commitment by establishing a $40 billion target to finance and invest in companies that promote clean technology alternatives over the next decade.
-Despite a challenging global market environment and one that was particularly difficult for clean energy, we have continued to identify opportunities to help meet this goal.
-In 2012, we financed nearly $2 billion and co-invested more than $430 million in the sector.
-We also served as financial advisor on clean energy transactions valued at more than $1.1 billion.
-In recognition of our leadership, Bloomberg New Energy Finance ranked Goldman Sachs first in public market transactions and second in mergers and acquisitions for the clean energy and energy smart technologies sector.
+In 2012, we extended our long standing commitment by establishing a $40 billion target to finance and invest in companies that promote clean technology alternatives over the next decade.
+Over the past two years, we made significant progress towards meeting this goal with nearly $13 billion in financing for our clients.
+We also served as financial advisor on clean energy mergers & acquisitions transactions valued at more than $1 billion.
+In recognition of our leadership, Bloomberg New Energy Finance ranked Goldman Sachs first in public market transactions for 2013 for the clean energy and energy smart technologies sector.

 With a dedicated Clean Technology and Renewables Investment Banking Group, we are committed to meeting the different capital and strategic advisory needs of our clients in the sector.

-Water: Extreme weather events, such as Hurricane Sandy and drought conditions affecting more than half the continental United States, highlight the urgency for long-term planning for more resilient infrastructure.
+Extreme weather events, such as Hurricane Sandy and drought conditions affecting more than half the continental United States, highlight the urgency for long-term planning for more resilient infrastructure.
 Compounding these challenges is the aging water and wastewater infrastructure system, which, according to the U.S. Environmental Protection Agency, will require $633 billion in capital improvements over the next two decades to maintain current levels of service.
-We have continued to play a meaningful role in identifying new sources of capital to address these critical infrastructure needs.
+Increasingly constrained government funding has made meeting the infrastructure needs more challenging.
+We have continued to play a meaningful role in identifying new sources of capital and financing innovated solutions to address these critical infrastructure needs.
+In July 2013, Goldman Sachs acted as sole bookrunner in the issuance of $308 million of Lehigh County Authority Water and Sewer Revenue bonds (City of Allentown Concession).
+The bonds were issued to finance the upfront payment required to lease the water and sewer system from the City of Allentown, Pennsylvania, and prefund the system’s five-year Capital Improvement Program.
+As consideration for the upfront payment, the city granted a 50-year concession allowing Lehigh County Authority to operate the system.
+This innovative transaction resulted in a more regionally managed water system for Lehigh County.